Fort Walton Mound: History

 The Fort Walton Mound was probably built around 800 CE, although Charles H. Fairbanks who excavated the mound in 1960 believed it was built between 1500 and 1650 based on pottery sherds he uncovered and analyzed.
 The mound served as the ceremonial and political center of their chiefdom and probably the residence of the chief.
 It was also the burial ground of the elites in the society.
 Archaeological evidence suggests that several buildings once stood on top of the mound, perhaps at different times throughout its use.
 These buildings were probably done in the typical wattle and daub construction common among Southeastern Native American groups.
 By sometime in the late 1600s the mound was abandoned by its original builders and lay dormant in use until the area was reinhabited by white settlers in the mid 19th century.

 The Confederate soldiers established "Camp Walton" at the base of Fort Walton Mound in 1861 during the Civil War to guard Santa Rosa Sound and Choctawhatchee Bay.
 As with many of Florida's mound structures, the Fort Walton Mound was first excavated by antiquarians and amateur archaeologists.
 The Walton Guard soldiers are the first recorded group to have excavated the mound.
-John Love McKinnon, an officer with the Walton Guards at the time, wrote a description of their excavation in his book "History of Walton County."
+John Love McKinnon, a soldier with the Walton Guards at the time, wrote a description of their excavation in his book "History of Walton County."
 McKinnon noted that several human remains the soldiers unearthed were from large individuals and probably belonged to warriors as indicated by damage they observed on the skulls, thighs and arms bones consistent with hacking and blunt force trauma.
 He speculated that the area they dug into was once a charnel house.
 A couple decades after the Civil War, in 1883 S.T.
 Walker wrote a report about excavating the mound for the Smithsonian Institution.
 Walker surveyed several mounds in the Florida Panhandle and noted that many curiosity seekers had dug into the mound over the years.
 Walker noted that Dr. S.S.
 Forbes from Milton, Florida, had excavated the mound previously and discovered bones and several clay effigies which he later donated to the Smithsonian.